 Video duration: 40 seconds

 This is ‘tip 5′ of Dr Tim Williams’ Ten Top Tips for GPs Towards Self-management of Persistent Pain – watch all ten top tips here.

 Explaining Pain leaflet

 The Explaining Pain leaflet is a good resource to share with patients to help them understand why pain persists.
-You can download it here to print off for your patient, or send them a link to it, via email.
+You can download it here to print off for your patient.

 Understanding Pain in 5 Minutes – video